Join Here | Log In

 First up, let’s look at what research shows about environmental factors for mold exposure from what you eat, where you live/work, and medications you regularly take.

-Beans from tropical regions can easily become moldy and coffee can be a source of mycotoxin contaminants.
-Older studies show that mycotoxin contamination was fairly common.[ref][ref]
+• Coffee: Older studies show that mycotoxin contamination was fairly common in coffee.[ref][ref]
 However, newer testing shows that many organic brands of coffee are both mycotoxin and pesticide-free.
 Tested brands included Peet’s, DeathWish, Bulletproof, and 12 more.[article]
-A large 2022 study in Saudi Arabia found that 28% of green coffee beans (not roasted) had ochratoxin A contamination, but only 4% of the roasted coffees contained mycotoxin.[ref]
+A 2022 study found that 28% of green coffee beans (not roasted) had ochratoxin A contamination, but only 4% of the roasted coffees contained mycotoxin.[ref]

-Research shows that the coffee pot reservoir and basket or pods with wet grounds are also sources of daily bacterial and fungal exposure, so be sure to clean your coffee machine regularly.
-Certain Aspergillus species thrive on caffeine.[ref][[ref][ref]
+• Your coffee maker: Research shows that the coffee pot reservoir and basket or pods with wet grounds are also sources of daily bacterial and fungal exposure.
+Aspergillus species thrive on caffeine.[ref][[ref][ref]

 Check your home and office for mold:

-Water damage is notorious for causing mold growth.
-Moldy buildings can be a continual source of airborne mycotoxin exposure.
+Water damage is notorious for causing mold growth, and moldy buildings can be a continual source of airborne mycotoxin exposure.
 Look for leaking plumbing, water from an air conditioner condenser, or small roof leaks.

 Here are a few studies on airborne mycotoxins in buildings: